oscarpolanco/react-graphQL-training/README.md

 - [dotenv](https://www.npmjs.com/package/dotenv) for the `environment variables` of the application
 - [GraphQL](https://graphql.org/) for the `queries` and `mutations`
 - [Apollo](https://www.apollographql.com/) for handle the `graphQL` API and the `cache` of the `queries`
+- [Ethereal](https://ethereal.email/) for an example email service
+- [nodemailer](https://nodemailer.com/about/) to define and send an email

 ## Pages